Skip to main content

 What does King County LCR 4(j) require for exhibits?

-LCR 4(j) requires exchange of exhibit lists 21 days before trial.
-The list must include all witnesses and exhibits you expect to offer, except impeachment materials.
+King County LCR 4(j) requires exchange of exhibit lists 21 days before trial.
+Lists must include all witnesses and exhibits expected to be offered, except for impeachment materials.

 Ready to Prepare Washington Court Exhibits?